undkonsorten/registeraddress_logger/README.md

 Description:
 -----------
-This extension add logging to the registeraddress.
+This extension adds logging to the [registeraddress](https://github.com/lsascha/registeraddress) extension.

 This may be needed by law depending on your country if you use registeradress as newsletter subscription.